Pharoah0/Real-Time-Streaming-Application-with-Apache-Kafka/README.md

 ## Data Preparation

-I created an EC2 instance and initiated an Amazon MSK cluster to ensure data production and consumption.
+I created an EC2 instance and initiated an Amazon MSK cluster to ensure data production and consumption with Apache Kafka.

 On the EC2 instance, I installed Java-1.8.0 and Kafka v3.5.1 to coincide with my MSK Cluster.
 Once complete, Kafka was configured correctly; I used the below commands to create a topic, produce to, and consume from it: